-It's best practice to regularly evaluate your company's retirement plan and, for plan sponsors, that should include a thorough review of all your plan has to offer.
-With fiduciary duty on the line, not taking the time to carefully review and make any changes can be a costly mistake.
-But how do you know when it may be time to pull the plug and switch your service provider, rather than just make tweaks to your plan?
+It's best practice to regularly evaluate your company's retirement plan, and for businesses, that should include a thorough review of all your plan has to offer.
+With fiduciary duty on the line, not taking the time to carefully review and make any changes can be costly.
+But how do you know when it may be time to pull the plug and switch your service provider rather than just make tweaks to your plan?
 Here are some things to keep an eye out for.

-Tax savings is often a main driver for offering a retirement plan, but your plan can lose its tax qualified status and fiduciaries can become liable for potentially significant penalties if your service provider falls short on compliance.
+Tax savings are often a main driver for offering a retirement plan, but your plan can lose its tax-qualified status, and fiduciaries can become liable for potentially significant penalties if your service provider falls short on compliance.
 Is your recordkeeper proactively monitoring your plan and complying with the legal and regulatory requirements?
-Or does it only get involved after an issue arises, which can be years later and typically more time consuming and costly to correct?
+Or does it only get involved after an issue arises, which can be years later and typically more time-consuming and costly to correct?
 Does your provider review your plan documents for compliance with changing regulations and prepare any necessary amendments?
 Or do they alert you to regulatory changes and leave the rest in your hands?

-Advisors have a golden opportunity to help sponsor clients understand what they’re getting and the reasonableness of the charges.
-While some plan sponsors may want to avoid change due to the change management associated with switching providers, the implications of staying with the wrong provider are far greater.
+Advisors have a golden opportunity to help clients understand what they’re getting and the reasonableness of the charges.
+While some employers may want to avoid change due to the change management associated with switching providers, the implications of staying with the wrong provider are far greater.